FiachraCI/fiachra-holland-portfolio-site/README.md

 **Research Analysis**

-The _user interview_ with Míchéal O’Maoldomhnaigh yielded some surprising findings, most notable of all was the fact that in all of his years working in the software development rescruitment business, he had never _heard of_ or visited a portfolio site, and by extension, had never based his hiring decisions based off of one.
-Míchéal advised that his go-to resource for aquiring new talent was [LinkedIn](http://www.linkedin.com)[,]() and that if an individual wished to appear on his companies "radar" then they would habe to have a LinkedIn profile.
+The _user interview_ with Míchéal O’Maoldomhnaigh yielded some surprising findings, most notable of all was the fact that in all of his years working in the software development recruitment business, he had never _heard of_ or visited a portfolio site, and by extension, had never based his hiring decisions based off of one.
+Míchéal advised that his go-to resource for acquiring new talent was [LinkedIn](http://www.linkedin.com)[,]() and that if an individual wished to appear on his companies "radar" then they would have to have a LinkedIn profile.
 In preparation for the interview this possibility was anticipated and a number of questions were prepared in the event this was the case.

 When asking Míchéal if there was anything that had prevented him from hiring someone in the past he mentioned that his company utilizes the boolean search function on LinkedIn by filtering the skills of the profiles, so by extension, unless the LinkedIn profile had the relevant skills section completed then they would not show up in the results, which consequently would prevent them being considered for hire indirectly.
-Míchéal also mentioned that he likes to see LinekdIn accounts up-to date and fully completed with years of experience included, etc.
+Míchéal also mentioned that he likes to see LinkedIn accounts up-to date and fully completed with years of experience included, etc.

-In conclusion, while the assosiated LinkedIn profile was always intended to be a feature of the website via a clickable link in the footer, the importance of having a fully completed profile was not fully appreciated prior to the interview being conducted.
-As such, when the website is deployed, the associated LinkedIn profile will be fully completed with the most up-to date information and is intended to be an extension of the site.
+In conclusion, while the associated LinkedIn profile was always intended to be a feature of the website via a clickable link in the footer, the importance of having a fully completed profile was not fully appreciated prior to the interview being conducted.
+As such, when the website is deployed, the associated LinkedIn profile will be fully completed with the most up-to-date information and is intended to be an extension of the site.
 Based off of Míchéal's feedback, user's are likely to predominantly use LinkedIn and the goal of completing the profile is to direct traffic to the website and vice versa.
 This will help to achieve the goal of leaving a lasting impression of the site owner on the user by virtue of having a portfolio site that many apparently do not have in this industry.